spyder-ide/qtpy/README.md

 --always-true=PYQT5 --always-false=PYSIDE2 --always-false=PYQT6 --always-false=PYSIDE6
 ```

-Using Bash or a similar shell, this can be injected into
-the Mypy command line invocation as follows:
+Using Bash or a similar shell, this can be injected into the Mypy command line invocation:

 ```bash
 mypy --package mypackage $(qtpy mypy-args)